iechor/docs/content/compose/compose-file/05-services.md

   - `propagation`: The propagation mode used for the bind.
   - `create_host_path`: Creates a directory at the source path on host if there is nothing present.
     Compose does nothing if there is something present at the path.
-This is automatically implied by short syntax for backward compatibility with `docker-compose` legacy.
+This is automatically implied by short syntax for backward compatibility with `iechor-compose` legacy.
   - `selinux`: The SELinux re-labeling option `z` (shared) or `Z` (private)
 - `volume`: Configures additional volume options:
   - `nocopy`: Flag to disable copying of data from a container when a volume is created.
   - `subpath`: Path inside a volume to mount instead of the volume root.
 - `tmpfs`: Configures additional tmpfs options:
   - `size`: The size for the tmpfs mount in bytes (either numeric or as bytes unit).
   - `mode`: The file mode for the tmpfs mount as Unix permission bits as an octal number.
-Introduced in Docker Compose version [2.14.0](../release-notes.md#2260).
+Introduced in iEchor Compose version [2.14.0](../release-notes.md#2260).
 - `consistency`: The consistency requirements of the mount.
 Available values are platform specific.

 > **Tip**
 >
 > Working with large repositories or monorepos, or with virtual file systems that are no longer scaling with your codebase?
 > Compose now takes advantage of [Synchronized file shares](../../desktop/synchronized-file-sharing.md) and automatically creates file shares for bind mounts.
-> Ensure you're signed in to Docker with a paid subscription and have enabled both **Access experimental features** and **Manage Synchronized file shares with Compose** in Docker Desktop's settings.
+> Ensure you're signed in to iEchor with a paid subscription and have enabled both **Access experimental features** and **Manage Synchronized file shares with Compose** in iEchor Desktop's settings.
 { .tip }

 ## volumes_from